SynthFix: Adaptive Neuro-Symbolic Code Vulnerability Repair: Ethical Considerations

 \section{Ethical Considerations}

-While the goal of \TheName{} is to improve software security, we acknowledge the potential risks associated with any automated program repair tool.
-A primary risk is inducing a false sense of security, where developers might over-rely on the system and reduce manual code audits.
-Our tool is not guaranteed to produce a perfect fix in all cases; a generated patch could be incomplete or introduce subtle runtime errors.
-Therefore, \TheName{} is intended to be used as an assistive tool to augment developer expertise, not to replace critical human oversight in the software security lifecycle.
-We advocate for its use in workflows that include mandatory testing and human review of all generated patches before deployment.
+While \TheName{} aims to improve software security, we note the risks common to any automated repair tool.
+Chief among them is a false sense of security: a generated patch may be incomplete or introduce subtle runtime errors, so over-reliance could reduce manual auditing.
+We therefore intend \TheName{} as an assistive tool that augments---rather than replaces---developer oversight, and advocate deploying it only within workflows that mandate testing and human review of all generated patches.

 \paragraph{Use of AI Assistants.} The authors used AI assistants (LLMs) for minor editorial assistance, including language polishing and LaTeX formatting.
 All research ideation, experimental design, implementation, analysis, and claims are the authors' own.